Power BI Git Integration and Version Control

 - Connect Fabric workspaces to GitHub repositories using personal access tokens or GitHub Apps

-- Use GitHub Actions for CI/CD automation (validate .bim files, run DAX tests)
+- Use GitHub Actions for CI/CD automation (validate .bim files, run DAX tests, check for BPA rule violations)

 - Leverage GitHub Pull Requests with required reviewers and status checks